 7. 3 in extension, 2 on ground floor.

-sitting room, library, dining room, free Wi-Fi in reception, in-room TV (Freeview), ‘weak mobile phone signal’, wedding facilities, unsuitable for disabled.
+sitting room, library, dining room, conservatory, free Wi-Fi in reception and library, in-room TV (Freeview), 'weak mobile phone signal', grounds, wedding facilities, unsuitable for disabled.

 all ages welcomed (under-13s half price).